jhumelsine/jhumelsine.github.io/_posts/2024-02-08-decorator-design-pattern.md

 }
 ```

+__ERRATA__
+>I found a minor issue in the above code while drafting one of the [Builder Design Pattern](TBD) (TBD) blog entries.
+That blog continues with this example, and I while reviewing it on August 18, 2025, I noticed something that isn't quite correct.
+Can you spot it?
+>
+>This is a case where I provided code snippets without actually implementing or testing them.
+If I had continued the design with tests and implementation, I would have found the issue.
+It's not uncommon to make mistakes in design code snippets, which are often later revealed during the test and implementation phases.
+>
+>The issue is not major.
+It resides within the code snippet that splits and iterates the ingredients.
+It's iterating and building the `drinkOrder` from the start of the ingredients to the end.
+That is, if the incredients are: _Coffee, Sugar, Sugar, Milk_, then the code snippet will attempt to build a `drinkOrder` linked list that's: `coffee` -> `sugar` -> `sugar` -> `milk`, which is not possible, since `Coffee` does not contain a reference to a `drinkOrder`.
+Instead, we want the `drinkOrder` linked list to be: `milk` -> `sugar` -> `sugar` -> `coffee`.
+>
+>This can be easily addressed by reversing the iteration.
+Rather than iterate the ingredients from front to back, we should interate them from back to front.
+Relatively basic data structure algorithms should support this.

 Consider how flexible this design is. `Coffee` could easily be replaced with `DarkRoast`, `HouseBlend`, `Espresso`, and `Decaf`. `Tea` could be replaced with `EarlGrey`, `BlackTea`, `Chai`, and `Herbal`.
 New _`Flavor`_’s can easily be added, such as `Honey`, `SoyMilk`, and `Cream`.
 Some _`Flavor`_’s may be seasonal, so they can be easily added or removed as desired, such as `PumpkinSpice` and `Peppermint`.

 __This is an extremely contrived example.__ It’s an over-engineered design for this specific problem.
 It converts a String of ingredients into a label that’s almost identical to the ingredients.
 I could have just as easily split the ingredients and inserted a comma between them.